• Skip to primary navigation

 Serving suggestions

 What goes best with pizza?
-While my American palate calls for soda pop and a salad, there are tons of great choices to serve with your caprese pizza.
+While my American palate calls for soda pop and a salad, there are tons of great choices I like to serve with my caprese pizza.
 For easy sides, think Spinach And Mushrooms, Steamed Brussels Sprouts, Orange-Glazed Carrots, or some Watermelon Fruit Salad.
 If you’re looking for some nice cocktail pairings, consider a Hurricane Drink or Blue Hawaiian Drink for some sweet vibes to complement this savory dish.
 Or, pour a pitcher of Strawberry Lemonade or an Orange Julius for a refreshing sip.

 Recipe